majguo/liberty-aad-oidc/articles/blog.md

 - [Create a new group and add members](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
 - [Configuring groups optional claims](https://docs.microsoft.com/azure/active-directory/develop/active-directory-optional-claims#configuring-groups-optional-claims)

+## Summary

+In this blog entry we demonstrated how to effectively secure an Open Liberty application using OpenID Connect and Azure Active Directory.
+This resource and the associated official Azure sample should also easily work for WebSphere Liberty.
+This effort is part of a broader partnership between Microsoft and IBM to provide better guidance and tools for Java EE, Jakarta EE and MicroProfile developers on Azure.
+We would like to hear from you as to what kind of tools and guidance you need.
+If possible, please [fill out a five minute survey](https://aka.ms/migration-survey) on this topic and share your invaluable feedback - especially if you would like to work closely with us (completely for free) on a cloud migration case.

 ## Other references

 - [Configuring an OpenID Connect Client in Liberty](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_config_oidc_rp.html)